-The Stark Law prohibits physicians from referring patients for certain designated health services paid for by Medicare to any entity in which they have a “financial relationship.”
+The Stark Law is a healthcare fraud and abuse law that prohibits physicians from referring patients for certain designated health services paid for by Medicare to any entity in which they have a “financial relationship.”
 The federal government interprets the term “financial relationship” broadly to include any direct or indirect ownership or investment interest by the referring physician, as well as any financial interests held by any of the physician’s immediate family members.
 Unlike the federal Anti-Kickback Statute, the Stark Law is not a criminal statute.
-However, the Inspector General for the Department of Health and Human Services (“HHS”) can pursue a civil action against Stark Law violators under the civil monetary penalties law.
+However, the Office of the Inspector General (OIG) for the Department of Health and Human Services (“HHS”) can pursue a civil action against Stark Law violators under the civil monetary penalties law.
 Stark Law violations can result in penalties of up to $15,000 for each billed service that is based on a prohibited referral, plus three times the amount of the government overpayment.

 Representative Matter: Prior to the sale of a hospital, DBS attorneys reviewed physician contractual arrangements to ensure compliance with Stark Law.